Get to Know Me

-I specialize in working with people with a background of trauma, including sexual trauma and religious trauma.
+I specialize in working with people with a background of trauma, including sexual trauma, racial trauma, and religious trauma.
 I have experience in working in areas of attention deficit hyperactivity disorder and executive functioning, anxiety, depression, grief, posttraumatic stress disorder, racial and ethnic identity, women’s issues, and youth mental health.
 I am LGBTQIA+ affirming.
 As a Black woman, I enjoy helping other people of color heal from racialized trauma and realize they are enough.

 I work with people to heal from their past and prepare for their future.
 My person-centered approach means I listen and try to understand what people’s needs are.
 Then, I form a partnership in helping them.
 I assist people through several modalities, including psychodynamic orientation with elements of cognitive-behavioral therapy, play therapy techniques, positive psychotherapy, and solution-focused therapy.